Chart Color Schemes

 Kellyville's population aligns closely with national norms in age terms

 The median age in Kellyville is close to Greater Sydney's average of 37 years and equivalent to Australia's median of 38 years.
-Compared to Greater Sydney, Kellyville has a higher proportion of residents aged 45-54 (15.5%) but fewer residents aged 25-34 (8.8%).
-Between the 2021 Census and the present, the 15-24 age group has increased from 14.1% to 15.1%, while the 25-34 cohort has decreased from 9.7% to 8.8%.
-By the year 2041, Kellyville is expected to experience significant changes in its age composition.
-Notably, the 45-54 group is projected to grow by 42%, reaching a total of 6,619 people from the current 4,646.
-Conversely, the 0-4 age group is expected to decrease by 49 residents.
+Compared to Greater Sydney, Kellyville has a higher proportion of residents aged 45-54 at 15.6%, but fewer residents aged 25-34 at 8.6%.
+Between the 2021 Census and now, the 15-24 age group has increased from 14.1% to 15.1% of Kellyville's population, while the 25-34 cohort has declined from 9.7% to 8.6%.
+By 2041, significant changes are expected in Kellyville's age composition.
+The 45-54 group is projected to grow by 42%, adding 1,942 people and reaching a total of 6,619 from the current figure of 4,676.
+Meanwhile, the 0-4 age group is expected to decrease by 9 residents.